spl/vim-config/README.md

 this repository.
 The following files on the left should be linked to the locations on the right.

-`vimrc`         - the primary configuration file
+`vimrc.vim`     - the primary configuration file
 *  Mac, Unix:   `$HOME/.vimrc`
 *  Win:         `$HOME/_vimrc`